LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 Here we will only use the laac template which is the one we will use most of the time.
 If you want, you can read more about that configuration and the other templates available in [the repo](https://github.com/LAAC-LSCP/datalad-procedures){:target="_blank"}.

-The next set of commands must be run to set the parameters
+The next list of commands must be run to set the parameters
 ```bash
 export GIN_ORGANIZATION='LAAC-LSCP' # name of the GIN organization
 export CONFIDENTIAL_DATASET=1 # set to 0 if there should not be a confidential repository